TomRich01/TomRich01/index.md

 **What's Not Working**

-:x: Server issue between NodeJS/ExpressJS, mySQL, and the host.
+Server issue between NodeJS/ExpressJS, mySQL, and the host.

-:x: Bulma container issue (single issue involving text that has partially been fixed)
+Bulma container issue (single issue involving text that has partially been fixed)